Equal Opportunity in Purchasing and Contracting

 - The Vendor expects to do business with the City in excess of $30,000 in a given fiscal year;

-- The Contractor expect to do business with the City in excess of $25,000 in a given fiscal year; or
+- The Contractor expects to do business with the City in excess of $25,000 in a given fiscal year; or

-- The business entity is directed to file by a contracting unit of the City of Urbana.
+- The business entity is directed to file by a City of Urbana contracting unit.

 What is the process for certification?

 - File Application.
-Complete and file an Urbana Equal Employment Opportunity Workforce Statistics Form (UPC-1) with the Human Relations Office by email to email@example.com; by facsimile to (217) 328-8288; or by mail to City of Urbana, Human Relations Office, 400 S. Vine St., Urbana, IL 61801.
-Your application for certification is deemed filed when it is properly completed, signed, and received at the HRO office with all required document attachments.
+Complete and file an Urbana Equal Employment Opportunity Workforce Statistics Form with the Office of Human Rights and Equity by email to firstname.lastname@example.org; by facsimile to (217) 328-8288; or by mail to City of Urbana, Office of Human Rights and Equity, 400 S. Vine St., Urbana, IL 61801.
+Your application for certification is deemed filed when it is properly completed, signed, and received at the OHRE office with all required document attachments.

 - Sexual Harassment Policy.
 Include your organization’s Sexual Harassment Policy.
 A model form is available in the document library below should you need one.

 - Review by the HRO.
-The Human Relations Officer will review your application and issue a staff recommendation for certification, non-certification, or request for information.
+The Human Rights and Equity Officer will review your application and issue a staff recommendation for certification, non-certification, or request for information.

 - Decision by the HRC.
 The Human Relations Commission will review your application and the HRO's staff recommendation and will issue a certification, non-certification or remand to the HRO for additional information.

-If you have any questions regarding our process, or wish to update your business address, phone number, contact or EEO information, please contact the Human Relations Office.
+If you have any questions regarding our process, or wish to update your business address, phone number, contact or EEO information, please contact the Office of Human Rights and Equity.